lemix7/distributed-inventory-manager/README.md

 ./run-generator.sh
 ```

-Creates 4 files in `data/`, each with 30 random products + 1 special personalization record (`StudentID_22203941_Demo`), all seeded by the student ID for reproducibility.
+Creates 4 files in `data/`, each with 30 random products + 1 special personalization record, all seeded by the student ID for reproducibility.

 ### 3. Start the server